juicedata/juicefs-csi-driver/docs/en/FAQs.md

 ## CSI node pod error message "format: NOAUTH Authentication requested."

 When using Redis as the metadata engine, the metadata engine URL needs to contain a password.
 For the specific format, please refer to [document](https://juicefs.com/docs/community/databases_for_metadata#redis).

+## How to check the currently installed JuiceFS CSI Driver version?

+Please refer to the ["Troubleshooting"](troubleshooting.md#check-juicefs-csi-driver-version) document for detailed steps.